WhatAShot/whatashot.github.io/README.md

 The homepage project of Jintai Chen.

-Thanks for the homepage project https://rayeren.github.io/acad-homepage.github.io/.
+Thanks for the homepage template provided in https://rayeren.github.io/acad-homepage.github.io/.